 The program’s goal is to promote and facilitate undergraduate research in all its forms by supporting students and faculty involved in undergraduate research.

-- Applications for Beckman Scholar positions will be accepted again this fall.
+- Applications for Beckman Scholar positions were accepted again in Fall 2013.
 St. Olaf College is one of only 10 institutions nationally to receive a grant from the Arnold and Mabel Beckman Foundation to support undergraduate research in biology and chemistry.
 For more information about the Beckman Scholars Program and details of the application process, go to http://wp.stolaf.edu/curi/beckman-scholars-program/.
 A St. Olaf News article about the program is here.

 - Dr. Gaylan Rockswold ’62 and his wife, Mary Garnaas Rockswold ’63, have established an endowment and created a clinical and research internship program that provides current St. Olaf students an unparalleled hands-on experience at the Hennepin County Medical Center (HCMC) in Minneapolis, MN.
 HCMC is known for its dedication to providing care to vulnerable, diverse, and underserved populations regardless of their ability to pay for medical services.
 According to Dr. Rockswold, “students would be exposed to the concept of health care as a service and as a calling to be a ‘healer’.”
 Students will expand their professional network and improve their understanding about potential paths within the wide health care field.
 For more information, go to http://wp.stolaf.edu/pipercenter/hcmc-summer-intern-research/